buptczq/WinCryptSSHAgent/doc/wsl_tutorial.md

 1. `"C:\Program Files\Yubico\YubiKey Manager\ykman.exe" piv generate-certificate --valid-days 365 --subject "SSH Key" 9a "%UserProfile%\Desktop\%username%_public_key.pem"`

-    Command generatea certificate from your public key.
+    Command generates a certificate from your public key.
 In brief: Windows needs it when speaking to your YubiKey.

 ### Check Windows Certificate Store